“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 Now proclaim Messiah’s birth” (12)

-I feel more aware than ever before.
-All my worries, anxieties, and concerns are gone.
+I feel more at home than ever before.
+All my worries, anxieties, and concerns are lost.
 Finally, I can rest.
 This is where I belong.
 Hallelujah to our Lord of creation!

 Colossians 3:2 (TLB) becomes my mantra:

 “Let heaven fill your thoughts; don’t spend your time worrying about things down here.”

 Matthew 21:21 (NIV):

 “Jesus replied, “Truly I tell you, if you have faith and do not doubt, not only can you do what was done to the fig tree, but also you can say to this mountain, Go, throw yourself into the sea,’ and it will be done.”